catalyzeio/engineering-blog/source/2016-04-18-hardening-ssh.html.markdown

 # *Defaults to Check*
-These are the common defaults you will find in your sshd_config.
+These are the common defaults you will find in your `sshd_config`.
 These parameters can mostly be left unchanged as recommended below.

 ## Disallow Empty Password